-Please note this document has not been produced in Easy Read or BSL accessible formats.
-If you have difficulty accessing this document, you can contact the Community and Constitutional Affairs Department to arrange a phone call or face-to-face appointment to discuss the contents of the strategy.
+Please note this document has not been produced in Easy Read / BSL accessible format.
+If you still have difficulty accessing this document, you can contact the Community and Constitutional Affairs Department to arrange a phone call or face-to-face appointment to discuss the contents of the strategy.